CBFC move to give item songs ‘A’ certificate rattles Bollywood

 The Central Board of Film Certification’s (CBFC) initial decision to give Priyanka Chopra’s item number in Shootout At Wadala — Babli Badmaash — an ‘A’ certificate has taken the film industry by shock and surprise.

-low the producers and the audio label from promoting the track on television during prime time.
+An ‘A’ certification would disallow the producers and the audio label from promoting the track on television during prime time.

 Tanuj Garg, Balaji Motion Pictures, says, “After submitting Babli Badmaash for certification, we were informed that it would get an ‘A’ because it was an item track.
 We were shocked and informed the CBFC that the industry was not aware of such a rule.
-We were later
+We were later told that there was no blanket directive; songs would be certified according to their content.”

 Soon after, the Film and Television Producers Guild wrote to the Information & Broadcasting Ministry, stating that the industry deserved to be informed about the new regulation.
 The guild explained how most of these special songs are mainly used as a promotional song/video.
 If dance numbers are going to be held back after being labelled ‘item songs’, all prerelease marketing plans will go down the drain, they said.